sergicanet9/go-hexagonal-api/README.md

 Then open `http://localhost:{port}/swagger/index.html`, where `{port}` is the value specified in [launch.json](https://github.com/sergicanet9/go-hexagonal-api/blob/main/.vscode/launch.json) for the selected configuration.
 <br />
 <br />
+NOTES:
-NOTE: Docker is required and the target's database container needs to be running.
+- Docker is required and the target's database container needs to be running.

 ## Run it with command line
 ```